 When we defend our own time, we remind others of our boundaries and we are remind ourselves that we are worthy of it.

-Change requires action, but what if you’re stuck and don’t know how to move forward?
-Use these four questions to help you quickly get moving again
+If you’re stuck and don’t know how to move forward, use these four questions to help you quickly get moving again.

 Burnout can affect anyone, and is increasingly found across everyone from employees to leaders.
 Here’s how to build a “Resiliency Toolkit” to support you in the short-term and long term.